-Sofia Lalinde joined the Inter-American Dialogue in 2019 as a program assistant for Special Projects & External Relations and took on additional responsibilities as program associate in 2021.
-She helps manage various institutional initiatives, including the Linowitz Forum, CAF Conference, and Congressional Program, and the Dialogue’s work on gender issues.
+Sofia Lalinde served as program associate for Special Projects & External Relations at the Inter-American Dialogue from 2019 to 2021.
+She helped manage various institutional initiatives, including the Linowitz Forum, CAF Conference, and Congressional Program, and the Dialogue’s work on gender issues.
 She graduated from Georgetown University’s School of Foreign Service with a BA in International Politics, focusing on foreign policy and processes.

 Prior to joining the Dialogue, she interned in the Legislative Affairs Office of the Department of Treasury and at the Fabretto Foundation, an organization that serves to empower children and families in Nicaragua through education.
 Additionally, she has studied in France and Switzerland.
 While abroad, she interned at the World Federation of United Nations Associations (WFUNA), an international NGO at the United Nations Headquarters.

 She is fluent in English and Spanish and has working proficiency in French.

 On July 8, 2021, the Inter-American Dialogue hosted a congressional staff briefing on China’s Covid-19 engagement with Latin America.
 Panelists discussed developments in Chinese diplomacy in the Latin American region, both before and amid the pandemic.

 As Colombia continues to witness a surge in protests and widespread violence in Cali, the Inter-American Dialogue hosted the event “Colombia in Turmoil” on May 20 to examine the root causes and ramifications of the ensuing unrest.
 This conversation explored how the lack of confidence in the state and political parties, the rise in poverty and unemployment due to the pandemic, and the despair and frustration of Colombia’s youth have culminated in the crisis facing Colombia today.